mozilla-spidermonkey/jsparagus/js-quirks.md

 from scratch.

 Problems are rated in terms of difficulty, from `(*)` = easy to `(***)` = hard.
-We'll start with the easiest problems.
+We’ll start with the easiest problems.

 ### Dangling else (*)